How to Avoid Hydrogen Embrittlement in Steel

 So, how can hydrogen professionals build hydrogen handling systems that last?
 It is critical to remember that materials matter for hydrogen containment.
 Fluid systems made with specifically formulated, high-quality stainless steel can better resist the challenges inherent to hydrogen containment.
 The following FAQs will explain how and what specifiers should be considering in their materials selection for hydrogen containment components.

-A: Low-temperature embrittlement refers to a reduction in ductility, toughness, or fatigue and fracture resistance as the temperature is decreased.
-Austenitic stainless steels suffer only minor, low-temperature embrittlement while ferritic steels (low-alloy steels and ferritic stainless steels) are more susceptible.
-For this reason, austenitic stainless steels are the gold standard for liquid hydrogen systems.
+A: Low-temperature embrittlement of metal refers to a reduction in ductility, toughness, or fatigue and fracture resistance as the temperature is decreased.
+Different types of stainless steel have different levels of resistance to embrittlement-related cracking.
+See Figure 1 for details.
+Austenitic stainless steels suffer only minor, low-temperature embrittlement while ferritic steels (low-alloy steels as well as ferritic or duplex stainless steels) are more susceptible.
+For this reason, austenitic stainless steels are the gold standard for liquid hydrogen systems and is the type of stainless steel to pursue if you are concerned about low-temperature embrittlement.

-A: Hydrogen molecules (H2, blue) can dissociate to atomic hydrogen (H, red) and penetrate a metal.
-Hydrogen atoms accumulate at stress concentrations such as crack tips or microstructural features like grain boundaries, inclusions, or precipitates.
+A: Hydrogen embrittlement is a form of hydrogen corrosion that causes a reduction in fatigue- and fracture- resistance of metal.
+Hydrogen molecules (blue icons in Figure 2) can dissociate to atomic hydrogen (purple icons in Figure 2) and penetrate a metal.
+Hydrogen atoms accumulate at stress concentrators such as crack tips or microstructural features like grain boundaries, inclusions, or precipitates.
 In certain cases, atomic hydrogen can reform as diatomic hydrogen.

 While stainless steels are generally more compatible with hydrogen than many other metals, not all resist hydrogen embrittlement equally.